ucbds-infra/otter-grader/docs/logging.rst

 If you are grading from the log and are utilizing ``variables``, you **must** include this dictionary as a JSON string in your configuration, otherwise the autograder will deserialize anything that the student submits.
-This configuration is set in two places: in the `Otter configuration file <otter_check/dot_otter_files.md>`_ that you distribute with your notebook and in the autograder.
-Both of these are handled for you if you use `Otter Assign <otter_assign/index.md>`_ to generate your distribution files.
+This configuration is set in two places: in the :ref:`Otter configuration file <otter_check_dot_otter_files>` that you distribute with your notebook and in the autograder.
+Both of these are handled for you if you use :ref:`Otter Assign <otter_assign>` to generate your distribution files.

 To retrieve a shelved environment from an entry, use the ``LogEntry.unshelve`` method.
 During the